wenjalan/wenjalan-site/public/experience.md

 *Head Teaching Assistant (2021-2023)*
 Gave guest lectures on Artificial Intelligence & Machine Learning to over 1200 students in the Informatics program.
 Provided mentorship, guidance and counseling for students in the Informatics program.
+&nbsp;

 *Informatics Program Admissions Council (Spring 2023)*
 Appointed to review applicants for the Informatics program for entry in Autumn 2023.